CRP4560-5560-2025/codesharing-bootingabend/README.md

   .csv for information on a different variable or the .json for different spatial information

-Data accessed – like name of census tables and such.
+Data accessed –

 The marriage data was taken from table S1201 of the ACS, and the spatial data was for Story County.

-Brief explanation of how to run the code package.
+Brief explanation of how to run the code package.-

 To run the package, add the .pyt file as a toolbox to arcgis desktop.
 Ensure the csv and json files are both accessible by arcgis (preferably, both files would be on your local computer).